-Hired at The Weather Channel
+The Weather Channel

-Before making it to the national stage he worked at KMOV in St. Louis, where he served as part of the CBS affiliate's 6 pm Meteorologist.
-He has also served as the morning metoeorologist for WKMG in Orlando, Fla., where he helped his station provide Edward R. Murrow Award-winning coverage during Florida's worst hurricane season in history.
+Before making it to the national stage he worked at KMOV in St. Louis, where he served as the CBS affiliate's 6 pm Meteorologist.
+He has also served as the morning meteorologist for WKMG in Orlando, Fla., where he helped his station provide Edward R. Murrow Award-winning coverage during Florida's worst hurricane season in history.

-The Jemison, Ala., native is a graduate of Jacksonville State University in Alabama and has a certificate of Broadcast Meteorology from Mississippi State University.
+Wolf also worked at WDIV in Detroit; KXAN-TV in Austin, Texas; and KSBY-TV in San Luis Obispo, Calif.
+He began his weather career at WJSU-TV in Anniston, Alabama.
+The Jemison, Alabama native is a graduate of Jacksonville State University in Alabama and has a certificate of Broadcast Meteorology from Mississippi State University.
 He is also a member of the American Meteorology Society and the National Weather Association.

 He’s not just a journalist.
 He’s not just a meteorologist.
 He’s not just a science and nature correspondent.
 He is the consummate and knowledgeable story-teller with years of experience and identification with his viewers.